jhalterman/lyra/README.md

 <img src="https://raw.github.com/jhalterman/lyra/gh-pages/assets/img/rabbit-graph.png"\>

 If a connection or channel is unexpectedly closed, Lyra will attempt to recover it along with its dependents according to the recovery policy.
-In addition, any non-durable or auto-deleting exchanges and queues, along with their bindings, will be recovered as needed.
+In addition, any non-durable or auto-deleting exchanges and queues, along with their bindings, will be recovered unless they are [explicitly][exchange-deletion] [deleted][queue-deletion].

 #### Automatic Invocation Retries